create-newspulse/newspulse-admin-panel-real/IMPLEMENTATION-STATUS.md

 For issues or questions:
 1. Check server logs in the PowerShell windows
-2. Verify both servers are running (ports 3002 and 5173)
+2. Verify both servers are running (ports 5000 and 5173 in -Demo mode)
 3. Clear browser cache (Ctrl+Shift+Delete)
 4. Restart servers using `start-servers.ps1`